markchatting/spatial_carbon_modelling/README.md

 # spatial_carbon_modelling
 Spatial modelling of organic carbon density in surficial marine sediment.
+Various shapefiles are needed throughout the scripts.
+I have included a 'shapefiles' folder in this repo.
+Make sure when the scripts call a specific shapefile that the filepath mathces your computer.

 Scripts should be run in this order: